-Nintendo Switch: How to tell the new model from the old one
+How to tell if you're buying the new Nintendo Switch or the old one

 How to tell which Switch you're buying

-If you want to find the latest Nintendo Switch, which began hitting retail stores in mid-August 2019, here's how:
+If you want to find the latest version of the standard Nintendo Switch, which began hitting retail stores in mid-August 2019, here's how:

 Packaging